Region: Tavush Province

 The Matosawank Monastery was founded in the 13th century and is abandoned today.
 It lies about 1.5 km west of the city border of Dilijan and more or less opposite the monastery Juchtak.
 From the outside the dilapidated building is nothing special.
 But it is worth to go inside, because the ruin is totally abandoned, run down and completely overgrown by nature – a rather special sight.

-Sport and recreation in Dilijan National Park
+Dilijan National Park

 The Dilijan National Park offers various possibilities for recreation or sports activities.
 Most popular are hiking, cycling and mountain biking.
 There are 11 different marked eco-trails in the National Park, which are ideal for exploring the beautiful nature.
 The shortest routes take only 30 minutes and are also suitable for inexperienced hikers or families with small children.
 More challenging routes take several hours.
 A route leads up to the highest point of the park at 2,300 metres above sea level.
 There are also hiking trails leading to the park's lakes Parz Lich (Clear Lake) and Goshi Lich (Gosh Lake).